benwei99/xufeng-ao_first/README.md

 # xufeng-ao_first
-Today is Match 1st,I sign up a account of github.Thanks to my teacher Mr.Zhang.
+Today is Match 1st,I sign up a account of github.